 Peter Maxwell - Chair

-Taught as a secondary teacher of Religious Education and Head of Humanities Faculty at the City of Ely College, (1969–1984) then was Deputy Headteacher of MOD secondary schools in Cyprus, (1985–1991) and Hong Kong (1991–1996), before a final year in Germany and then early retirement in 1997.
+Michael taught as a secondary teacher of Religious Education and Head of Humanities Faculty at the City of Ely College (1969–1984), then was Deputy Headteacher of MoD secondary schools in Cyprus (1985–1991) and Hong Kong (1991–1996), before a final year in Germany and then early retirement in 1997.
 He spent four years as Lay Pastoral Assistant at St John’s Anglican/Episcopal Cathedral in Hong Kong, before two years at Westcott House, Cambridge (2001–2003).
-Ordination in 2003/2004 led to a curacy in south east Cambs, and then Incumbency as Rector of the Three Rivers Group of parishes (Chippenham, Fordham, Isleham, Kennett & Snailwell) since 2007.
-He has served as a Parish Councillor, was an OFSTED Inspector, and is currently Governor of two church primary schools; he serves as Vice Chair of the Ely Diocesan Board of Education, and maintains his interest in education and schools and the interaction of the mission of the church and its schools in his rural circumstance.
+Ordination in 2003/2004 led to a curacy in south east Cambs, and then incumbency as Rector of the Three Rivers Group of parishes (Chippenham, Fordham, Isleham, Kennett & Snailwell) since 2007.
+He has served as a Parish Councillor, was an Ofsted Inspector, and is currently Governor of two church primary schools; he serves as Vice Chair of the Ely Diocesan Board of Education, and maintains his interest in education and schools and the interaction of the mission of the church and its schools in his rural circumstance.

 Keith Carne - Board Member

 Keith is a mathematician in the University of Cambridge.
 In 2010 he was appointed as First Bursar at King’s College, where he is involved in the management of the College, the Chapel and the Choir School.
 In the past he was a governor of St Paul’s Primary School in Cambridge and then became a Trustee for the Church Schools of Cambridge, which owns and supports four primary schools in the city.
 He is on the electoral roll of St Bene’t’s Church.
 Keith brings particular expertise in finance and trusts to DEMAT.